Four Italian Christmas Words/Phrases to Learn

 It’s been awhile since I’ve done a post like this and I thought it’d be fun to brush up on some Festive Italian vocabulary.
-I’ve round up four very commonly used Christmas words/phrases, let’s see how many of them you already know!
+I’ve rounded up four very commonly used Christmas words/phrases; let’s see how many of them you already know!

 Buon Natale (Pronounced: bwohn nah-tah-leh)